Rohi-stack/DEC_Challenger/README.md

 * Chrome extension UI polish
 * Export summaries (PDF / Docs)
 * Slack or webhook integrations
+* LinkedIn integration, updating user for new job postings
 ---

 **Built for hackathon use with clarity, testability, and extensibility in mind.**